princeton-nlp/SWE-agent/docs/dev/contribute.md

 ## Tips for pull requests

-* If you see a lot of formatting-related merge conflicts, please make sure that you have `pre-commit` installed.
+* If you see a lot of formatting-related merge conflicts, please see [below](#formatting-merge-conflicts).
-  To run it over all files, please run `pre-commit run --all-files`.
 * Please open separate PRs for separate issues.
 This makes it easier to incorporate part of your changes.
 * It might be good to open an issue and discuss first before investing time on an experimental feature.
 * Don't know where to get started?
 Look for issues marked [👋 good first issue][gfi] or [🙏 help wanted][help_wanted]